Pointers¶

 ¶

 RFC 6902 remove (type-gated).
-Removal of the root sets it to null.
+Removal of the root returns MISSING.

 Parameters: